-Based upon Operations/Departmental Manager Level 5 Apprenticeship Standard and ILM Level 5 Diploma in Leadership & Management, this course is designed for those already working in an established management role.
+Based upon Operations/Departmental Manager Level 5 Apprenticeship Standard, this course is designed for those already working in an established management role.

 It is set at a standard suitable for those who are managing teams or projects and are responsible for achieving operational or departmental goals as part of their organisation’s strategy.